Hagedorn votes against impeachment - Albert Lea Tribune

 Hagedorn votes against impeachment

-First District Congressman Jim Hagedorn was one of 197 House Republicans who voted impeaching President Donald Trump Wednesday.
+First District Congressman Jim Hagedorn was one of 197 House Republicans who voted against impeaching President Donald Trump Wednesday.

 Following the vote, Hagedorn, of Blue Earth, issued the following statement: